GuilleAmutio/GuilleAmutio/README.md

 - 📫 How to reach me **guilleamutio@gmail.com**

-- ⚡ Fun fact **I love snowboarding and can not program without music in my ears.**
+- ⚡ Fun fact **I love snowboarding and can not program without music.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">